-Camp cannot guarantee your child will not come in contact with foods he may be allergic to, or other allergens.
-If your child has a severe allergy or dietary restriction, contact the camp directors to discuss if Camp is properly equipped to manage your child’s needs.
+Camp cannot guarantee an allergen free environment.
+Careful consideration needs to be taken for campers with severe allergies, particularly those susceptible to airborne transmission.
+If your child has a severe allergy or dietary restriction, contact the camp directors to discuss if camp is properly equipped to manage your child’s needs.

 Camp uses the following guidelines pertaining to allergens in the food offered:

 We are conscious of the ingredients in all our meals as it pertains to allergens.
-For meals in the dining hall, menu items containing allergen ingredients are listed on an Allergy Board for each meal.
 Substitutions for the main course and dessert are offered.

 For meals eaten out of the dining hall on trips and pack outs, we identify the food that contains allergens.
 Substitutions are given to those with dietary restrictions.

-IMPORTANT: Use this 2018 Special Diet Request Form for Kandle Dining, our food service provider at camp, of your special dietary needs while participating in our Boy Scout Summer Camp programs there.
-This is the only form that will be accepted at camp this summer, and the person listed is the only one who should receive this completed form.
+IMPORTANT: The 2019 MSR Special Diet Request Form is the only one that will be accepted while participating in our Boy Scout Summer Camp programs this summer.
+Since it contains personal and confidential information, Jara Bauer is the only one who should receive this completed form.
 Contact her directly with all of your dietary questions.
-Jara must receive this form by June 1.
-Thank you.
+She must receive this form at least three (3) weeks prior to arrival.

 If you are a unit leader, direct all families in your unit to this page.
 Thank you.